ohmyzsh/ohmyzsh/plugins/asdf/README.md

 ## Backward Compatibility

 `asdf` has significantly changed since 0.16.0.
-The current implementation doesn't along with older versions. **If you're using 0.15.0 or older version, please follow upgrade guide in official page**: https://asdf-vm.com/guide/upgrading-to-v0-16.html.
+The current implementation doesn’t align with older versions. **If you're using 0.15.0 or older version, please follow upgrade guide in official page**: https://asdf-vm.com/guide/upgrading-to-v0-16.html.

 ## Maintainer